oracle/weblogic-deploy-tooling/documentation/3.0/content/concepts/archive.md

 #### `wlsdeploy/scripts`
 The root directory under which script files are stored.
 These can include JDBC create scripts and WLDF action scripts.

+#### `wlsdeploy/security/saml2`
+The directory under which initialization files can be stored for use with the SAML2 Identity Asserter.
+These files can include `saml2idppartner.properties` and `saml2sppartner.properties`, and any XML metadata files they reference.
+These files are added to the archive by the Discover Domain Tool, and extracted by the Create Domain and Update Domain Tools.

+Initialization files and their metadata files are not deployed if a corresponding `<filename>.initialized` file is present in the domain's `<domain>/security` directory.
+This indicates that existing initialization files have already been processed.
+To overwrite an existing initialization file, remove the corresponding `<filename>.initialized` file, and restart the server to reinitialize the SAML2 Identity Asserter.

 #### `wlsdeploy/servers/<server-name>`
 The root directory under which server keystore files are stored.
 These are organized by server name, such as `wlsdeploy/server/AdminServer/mykey.jks`.